Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-What is Lease/Loan Gap Coverage?
+What Is Loan or Lease Gap Coverage?

 What Does Lease/Loan Gap Insurance Cover?

-How Much is Lease/Loan Gap Insurance?
+How Much Is Lease/Loan Gap Insurance?

-Adding this coverage to your policy adds only a few more dollars to your monthly or biannual payment — but it could save you a lot of money in the long run.
+This additional coverage to your policy adds only a few more dollars to your premium — but it could save you a lot of money in the long run.
 Your insurance agent can tell you just how this coverage will affect your premium, and they can help you better understand the right time to remove it.
 Keep in mind, some car dealerships offer this coverage at the time of sale, and you can purchase it at the time you add your vehicle with American Family Insurance.

 Another important detail about this endorsement is that the loan must be a vehicle loan and be taken out only to purchase the vehicle.
 So, if you use a home equity loan to purchase a vehicle, this coverage would not be available.
 Additionally, this endorsement doesn’t pay for items such as extended warranties, credit life insurance, loan rollover balances or late payment penalties and fees.
 Finally, the most that will be paid under the Loan or Lease Assistance Coverage endorsement is 25 percent of the actual cash value of the vehicle at the time of loss.